 Following this you get your kit on and commence the slow speed manoeuvring portion at the nearby practice area.
 You practice walking with the bike and using the stands first (side stand and main stand) and switching the bike on and off – nice and simple bits just to get you used to the bike.
 Going through the various routines to get comfortable ‘at the helm’ is really the focus here, and Jim was more than happy to go at the pace of the rider – ensuring that any aspects you may be struggling with can be addressed early on.
 You’re also getting used to a manual geared bike here if you haven’t already given one a go.
 You then have a briefing before going out on the road, performing some manoeuvres, and finally the road ride itself.

-A few tips – look where you want to go, use the rear break to keep steady, and don’t worry about how much throttle you’re using, as this keeps you balanced and upright!
+A few tips – look where you want to go, use the rear brake to keep steady and don’t worry about how much throttle you’re using, as this keeps you balanced and upright!

-When riding the bike and getting to grips with the controls within the contained area, it’s important to remember that the instructors are also making sure I can take these skills on to the road.
-This means making sure your observations (mirrors, shoulder checks / lifesavers) are completed when required.
-It does feel a bit silly looking for a non-existent car when setting off in a closed course, but as is said: start as you mean to go on.
+When riding the bike and getting to grips with the controls within the contained area, it’s important to remember that the instructors are also making sure I can take these skills onto the road.
+This means making sure your observations (mirrors, shoulder checks/lifesavers) are completed when required.
+It does feel a bit silly looking for a non-existent car when setting off on a closed course, but as is said: start as you mean to go on.
 Performing a lifesaver could quite literally save you.

-In terms of gears and clutch control, personally I didn’t struggle too much as I’ve been driving cars for quite some time so I had an idea on how it works.
-It’s worth using more throttle than you think on a bike – especially a 125cc – but at the same time you should get used to it quick enough.
+In terms of gears and clutch control, personally, I didn’t struggle too much as I’ve been driving cars for quite some time so I had an idea of how it works.
+It’s worth using more throttle than you think on a bike – especially a 125cc – but at the same time, you should get used to it quick enough.
 Changing gear was about the same, and once you have the technique down you’re sorted.
-Controlling the bike at slow speed is probably the most challenging, but then pulling a U turn in a small space is another matter!
+Controlling the bike at slow speed is probably the most challenging, but then pulling a U-turn in a small space is another matter!